Dani Drews

 Danielle Drews (born February 2, 1999) is an American professional volleyball player who plays as an outside hitter for the United States women's national volleyball team and LOVB Pro team LOVB Salt Lake.

 Personal life

 Drews is from Sandy, Utah and attended Brighton High School.
 She comes from an athletic family: her father, Paul Barton, played baseball and football at Utah from 1989 to 1991.
 Her mother, Mikki Barton, played basketball and volleyball at Utah.
-Her brothers, Jackson and Cody, both play football in the NFL.
+Her brothers, Jackson, Cody, and Lander, all play football in the NFL.

 Drews married former Utah football player Christian Drews in 2018.

 Career

 College

 Drews is left handed.
 She played indoor college volleyball for a total of five years, as she opted to use the extra year of eligibility granted by the NCAA due to the COVID-19 pandemic.

 She finished her career as Utah's All-Time Leader in career kills (2,268), sets played (561), matches played (150), and attempts (5,655).
 She is the only player in Utah history to record 2,000 kills and 1,000 digs.
 She finished her career ranked second all-time in the Pac-12 in career kills.
 She was invited to train with the U.S. collegiate national team in 2020 and 2021.